 Maldives vs. Seychelles: Choosing Your Tropical Escape

-In this post, I’ll share my take on both destinations: the pros, the cons, and what really sets them apart, so you can decide which island fits your travel style best.
-Whether you’re drawn to the overwater bungalows of the Maldives or the wild, lush beauty of the Seychelles, here’s everything I learned to help you plan your dream trip.
+In this post, I’ll share my take on both destinations: the pros, the cons, and what really sets them apart, so you can decide which one fits your travel style best.
+Whether you’re drawn to the overwater villas of the Maldives or the more natural, explore-as-you-go feel of the Seychelles, here’s everything I learned from visiting both.

 If you're also considering Mauritius, be sure to check out this guide to explore how it compares.
 Ready to plan the trip of a lifetime?
 Let’s dive in…